impossible98/nest-docs/docs/overview/pipes.md

 export class AppModule {}
 ```

-::: info HINT
+:::info HINT

 When using this approach to perform dependency injection for the pipe, note that regardless of the module where this construction is employed, the pipe is, in fact, global.
 Where should this be done?
 Choose the module where the pipe (`ValidationPipe` in the example above) is defined.
 Also, `useClass` is not the only way of dealing with custom provider registration.
-Learn more [here](/fundamentals/custom-providers).
+Learn more [here](../fundamentals/custom-providers).

 :::

 ## The built-in ValidationPipe

 As a reminder, you don't have to build a generic validation pipe on your own since the `ValidationPipe` is provided by Nest out-of-the-box.
 The built-in `ValidationPipe` offers more options than the sample we built in this chapter, which has been kept basic for the sake of illustrating the mechanics of a custom-built pipe.
-You can find full details, along with lots of examples [here](/techniques/validation).
+You can find full details, along with lots of examples [here](../techniques/validation).

 ## Transformation use case